After the Fall - UNRELEASED

 After the Fall’s visuals are certainly striking.
 The environment is rich and pretty that give a nuclear-winter feel as the buildings are covered in snowfall.
 It has slick gameplay and is fast.

 Fear not, completing the game and getting to the end is just the beginning!
 With the story campaign completed, you’re free to venture into the world of blood-pumping encounters, missions and events.
-There isn’t a release date other than 2020, so expect it sometime this year!... however, we estimate the release being sometime in the third quarter of 2020.
+There isn’t a release date other than early 2021, so expect it sometime during January or February!

 What are your expectations of the game After the Fall?
 Will it be as good as Arizona Sunshine? - Share your thoughts with me using the comment box below.